From hash-smoking Assassins to Nazis on meth, take a ride through the facts (and myths) of drugs in history.

 Point One: History takes on a distinctly different cast when you consider the substances its participants were imbibing.

-I’m not just talking about the psychotropic plants our ancestors undoubtedly ate, just as jaguars and goats eat them today to enhance their senses — or about speculative ideas like the Vikings supposedly eating hallucinogenic mushrooms in order to “transform” into their berserk state — or about possibly apocryphal anecdotes like the Battle of Karánsebes in 1788, when a contingent of Austrian hussars allegedly got drunk, mistook some of their fellow troops for Turks, and proceeded to set up fortifications and blast the hell out of their own army.
+Nor am I talking about possibly apocryphal anecdotes like the Battle of Karánsebes in 1788, when a contingent of Austrian hussars allegedly got drunk, mistook some of their fellow troops for Turks, and proceeded to set up fortifications and blast the hell out of their own army.

-My favorite: “he’s eaten a toad-and-a-half for breakfast.”
+My favorite of Ben Franklin’s euphemisms is, “He’s eaten a toad-and-a-half for breakfast.”

 That about brings us up to the present, which brings us to —